-The sales industry is continuously evolving, and the most successful salespeople are the ones that evolve with it.
-You can always learn new techniques and refine old ones, so as the new year approaches, take the opportunity to pause, dive into a pile of confetti and establish your sales goals for the coming year.
+The sales industry is continuously evolving and the most successful salespeople are the ones that evolve with it.
+You can always learn new techniques and refine old ones, so as the new year approaches, take the opportunity to pause and establish your sales goals for the coming year.
 Here are a few ideas.

 From prospecting and lead qualification to cold-calling and client meetings, working in sales can quickly become overwhelming.
 But proper time management techniques can help smooth out the wrinkles and provide healthy structure amid the chaos.